-Here are some tips that you can use throughout the year but are especially useful during the holidays.
-So give yourself the gift of spending happy holidays with less stress, neck and back pain.
-Christmas is a time of excitement, growth, family, friends mixed with stress.
+Here are some tips you can use throughout the year but are especially useful during the holidays.
+So give yourself the gift of spending happy holidays with less stress and neck and back pain.
+Christmas is a time of excitement, growth, family, and friends mixed with stress.

 Five tips for making the holidays more enjoyable and comfortable

 Back and leg pain and sciatica can make walking at a shopping mall almost impossible.
 Instead of walking, maybe pick up gift cards or go online.
 This way, the family and friends get to pick whatever they want, and you avoid lifting and carrying shopping bags.
 But, if you do buy personalized gifts, go online.
 Everything gets shipped straight to wherever you want.

 Tip 2 – Plan Before Cooking

 If you’re expecting a large crowd, prepare all you can ahead of time.
 For example, pies can be baked the day before.

 Before you start cooking, look at the kitchen.
 Is there room for everyone to fit in a while helping, conversing, etc.?
 If not, set up the space so people can flow easily around each other and get things done.

 Use your countertop to lean on every now and then for a few minutes and take the pressure off your back.
 Do not stay in any one position for an extended period.
 To help you not forget, set a timer to remind you to sit, rest, or stand.
 Also, let your guests help with serving and cleaning up, so any stress on the body is reduced.